zuzk/suzpack/README.md

 -Beautiful water with custom colors and transparency that dynamically changes based on the biome you're in.

--Opaque and un-obtrusive "underwater texture" so visibility isn't so poor as in normally the case in minecraft.
+-Opaque and un-obtrusive "underwater texture" so visibility isn't so poor as is normally the case in minecraft.

 -"Normal" textures for blocks with added depth and detail.
 Each block texture is 64x64 (with a few exceptions) and all those extra pixels are put to good use. "depth" is added to every block with shading and small divets that